What are you covered for?

 This means added confidence and value for future buyers – and continuous cover for up to 10 years from completion.

 This is a summary of what’s covered under the Halo Guarantee.
+Pre-Practical Completion Cover is optional and is not available for portable or modular homes, builder’s own projects/spec builds, or multi-build situations.
+It must be selected at the time the Halo Guarantee is applied for.
 For full terms, limits, conditions and exclusions see the Halo Homeowner Handbook.

 What part of the build is covered?